At the conclusion of the DIA 2019 Global Annual Meeting, participants should be able to:

 Continuing Nursing Education

-This activity is eligible for ANCC credit.
-The maximum number of hours awarded for this Continuing Nursing Education activity is 17.5 contact hours.
-See final CNE activity announcement for specific details.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 24.25 contact hours.

 Accreditation Council for Pharmacy Education (ACPE)

 DIA is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-Participants can earn up to 17.5 contact hours or 1.75 continuing education units (CEUs) for participating in the Annual Meeting program offerings.
-ACPE credit requests MUST BE SUBMITTED BY FRIDAY, AUGUST 10, 2018.
+This program is designated for up to 24.25 contact hours or 2.425 continuing education units (CEUs).

 List of ACPE UANs